Pretius/Pretius-APEX-Context-Menu/README.md

     1. _[Optional]_ Set `Affected Elements` to narrow area in which context menu will be available.
 For example region.
 1. Save & run page

-Contextual menu can be applied to any element by specyfing `Selection Type` - see live demo for example with cell contextual menu.
+Contextual menu can be applied to any element by specyfing `Selection Type = jQuery Selector`.
+Contextual menu can be positioned differently - to mouse pointer position and provided DOM element.

+* When `Selection Type` = `JavaScript Expression` and `JavaScript Expression` = `document` then menu is positioned to mouse pointer position
+    * when `Affected Elements` is defined then menu is available for given `Affected Elements`
+* When `Selection Type` = `jQuery Selector` then menu is positioned to given `jQuery Selector`

 ### Advanced usage